totallynotdavid/megaloader/docs/megaloader/reference/options.md

 # Plugin options

-Some platforms need extra parameters for authentication or password protection.
+Platform-specific parameters for authentication and configuration.
-These are passed as kwargs to `extract()` and follow a consistent credential precedence pattern.

 ## Credential precedence